-Updating your theme can be achieved without using the features of the Basic or Pro Theme Updater App plans.
+Updating your theme can be achieved without using the features of the Theme Updater Pro Plan.
 The manual approach described in this article is the standard process for updating Shopify themes.

 Obtain the latest theme version